neontuna/neontuna.com/_posts/2016-08-16-archiving-autotask.md

 ### Exporting, first attempt

 My goal is to get the data out of MS SQL and into Postgresql which will eventually get plumbed by a Rails application.
+The application is just for browsing and searching old tickets, the collective memory of the company so its important to hang onto.
 I think its the IT guy in me but my first thought was to try for a CSV of all the data.
 I found some great blogs about the [BCP utility][2] which is literally for bulk import and export of data.

 This command exports a single table of tasks (tickets) to CSV with tabs separating the fields and ```\n``` for a new line.